bark-simulator/bark-simulator.github.io/src/data/tutorials/bark_ml_observers.md

     pass
 ```

-Each derived observer has to implements the `Observe` function and has to provide the `observation_space`.
+Each `Observer` in BARK has to implement two functions (`Observe` and `Reset`) and the property `observation_space`.
+The `Observe` function returns a machine learning friendly input representation, such as a numpy array or graph.
+Observers that trace vehicles over the course of an episode might require the `Reset` function to be overloaded to, e.g., reset member variables.
+And, finally, the property `observation_space` needs to be defined that tells the learning agent the dimension of the input space.
 <br />
 <br />
-Currently available standard observers in BARK-ML:
+BARK-ML implements currently these observers:
 * <b>NearestAgentsObserver</b>: Concatenates the states of the n-nearest agents that are within a defined threshold radius.
 * <b>NearestObserver</b>: C++ observer that concatenates the states of the n-nearest agents that are within a defined threshold radius.
-* <b>SimpleObserver</b>: Concatenates all agent states.
+* <b>SimpleObserver</b>: Concatenates the states of agents in the environment and returns a row vector.
+* <b>GraphObserver</b>: Returns a directed graph of N vehicles.